AntonioKL/Amazon-EC2-Security-Group-Manager/README.md

 # Amazon Manage Security Groups

-Please note that amazon has some limitation on the ammount of rules.
+Please note that
+Amazon has some limitation on the available number of rules.
-For more inforamtion:
+For more information please go to: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html
-http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html

-To execute the script plese insert the following credentials: ec2_region="Chose region for example: us-west-2"
+To execute the script please insert the following credentials:

+ec2_region="Chose region according to regions in EC2 for example: us-west-2"

-Insert the ID and a SECRET Key generated from IAM:
+Insert the AWS_ID and the SECRET_Key generated from IAM:

 AWS_ID = '\<AWS_ID\>'